-(7) A judge shall accord to every person who has a legal interest in a proceeding, or that person's lawyer, the right to be heard according to Law.\ A judge shall not initiate, permit, or consider ex parte communications, or consider other communications made to the judge outside the presence of the parties concerning a pending or impending proceeding except that:
+- (6) A judge shall require lawyers in proceedings before the judge to refrain from manifesting, by words or conduct, bias or prejudice based upon race, sex, religion, national origin, disability or age, against parties, witnesses, counsel or others.
+This Section 3B(6) does not preclude legitimate advocacy when race, sex, religion, national origin, disability or age, or other similar factors, are issues in the proceeding. - (7) A judge shall accord to every person who has a legal interest in a proceeding, or that person's lawyer, the right to be heard according to Law.\ A judge shall not initiate, permit, or consider ex parte communications, or consider other communications made to the judge outside the presence of the parties concerning a pending or impending proceeding except that:

-- (a) Where circumstances require, ex parte communications for scheduling, administrative purposes or emergencies that do not deal with substantive matters or issues on the merits are authorized; provided: - (i) the judge reasonably believes that no party will gain a procedural or tactical advantage as a result of the ex parte communication, and - (ii) the judge makes provision promptly to notify all other parties of the substance of the ex parte communication and allows an opportunity to respond. - (b) A judge may obtain the advice of a disinterested expert on the law\ applicable to a proceeding before the judge if the judge gives notice to the parties of the person consulted and the substance of the advice, and affords the parties reasonable opportunity to respond. - (c) A judge may consult with court personnel\ whose function is to aid the judge in carrying out the judge's adjudicative responsibilities or with other judges. - (d) A judge may, with the consent of the parties, confer separately with the parties and their lawyers in an effort to mediate or settle matters pending in any circuit court in the state. - (e) A judge may initiate or consider any ex parte communications when expressly authorized by law\ to do so.
+(a) Where circumstances require, ex parte communications for scheduling, administrative purposes or emergencies that do not deal with substantive matters or issues on the merits are authorized; provided:

+(i) the judge reasonably believes that no party will gain a procedural or tactical advantage as a result of the ex parte communication, and opportunity to respond.

+(ii) the judge makes provision promptly to notify all other parties of the substance of the ex parte communication and allows an

+(b) A judge may obtain the advice of a disinterested expert on the law\ applicable to a proceeding before the judge if the judge gives notice to the parties of the person consulted and the substance of the advice, and affords the parties reasonable opportunity to respond.

+(c) A judge may consult with court personnel\ whose function is to aid the judge in carrying out the judge's adjudicative responsibilities or with other judges.

+(d) A judge may, with the consent of the parties, confer separately with the parties and their lawyers in an effort to mediate or settle matters pending before the judge.

+(e) A judge may initiate or consider any ex parte communications when expressly authorized by law to do so.